Safecleaner/content-ops-starter/content/pages/index.md

         type: FeaturedItem
       - title: ''
         tagline: >-
-          ⭐⭐⭐⭐⭐"Super impressed with the quality of cleaning!
+          "Super impressed with the quality of cleaning!
 They arrived on time, worked efficiently, and left my home looking and smelling fresh.
-          Will definitely be booking again!"— David R.
+Will definitely be booking again!"⭐⭐⭐⭐⭐—
         subtitle: 'John Doe, Company'
         text: >-
           Sed ut perspiciatis unde omnis iste natus error sit voluptatem